 Introduction

-The Canadian constitutional order and political system are based on the principles and conventions of abinet-parliamentary government , under modern political conditions, concentrate a great deal of authority, initiative and control in the hands of the rime inister and Cabinet.
+The Canadian constitutional order and political system are based on the principles and conventions of Cabinet-parliamentary government, which, under modern political conditions, concentrate a great deal of authority, initiative and control in the hands of the prime minister and Cabinet.
 During periods of majority government, Parliament, in the form of the elected House of Commons and the appointed Senate, has influence but no real power.
-The House of Commons is elected on a simple plurality model which tends to “overreward” the political party with the largest share of the popular vote seats obtain in the Commons.
-This pattern may be a source of voter discontent with the outcomes of the process have regions of the country strong representation in the caucus of the governing party and the abinet.
-At various times throughout Canadian history there have been proposals for some type of proportional representation for House of Commons elections and for the creation of an elected Senate as ways to offset the majoritarian tendencies and centralization of power present electoral arrangements and other fundamental features of the political system.
+The House of Commons is elected on a simple plurality model, which tends to “over-reward” the political party with the largest share of the popular vote with the number of seats it obtains in the Commons.
+This pattern may be a source of voter discontent with the outcomes of the electoral process because they have meant that regions of the country lack strong representation in the caucus of the governing party and the Cabinet.
+At various times throughout Canadian history, there have been proposals calling for some type of proportional representation for House of Commons elections and for the creation of an elected Senate as ways to offset the majoritarian tendencies and centralization of power reflected in present electoral arrangements and other fundamental features of the political system.

 The second leading constitutional feature of Canada’s political system is federalism.
 The existence of two orders of government and divided legislative responsibilities reflects and reinforces regionally based economic, social and cultural differences in the country.
-Canada is thought by many to be the most decentralized federal system in the world and the existence of strong provincial governments gives rise to complaints that regional concerns are being neglected in the national and policy processes.
+Canada is thought by many to be the most decentralized federal system in the world, and the existence of strong provincial governments gives rise to complaints that regional concerns are being neglected in the national electoral and policy processes.

 History

-Centralized administration of elections in Canada in 1920 under the Dominion Elections Act.
+Centralized administration of elections in Canada began in 1920 under the Dominion Elections Act.
 The Act established the position of Chief Electoral Officer.
 The new position was given deputy minister status and, at the time, lifetime tenure.
-In 1927 the Act was amended so that the would be appointed by resolution of the House of Commons rather than by government.
-The was responsible for an independent, non-partisan ffice charged with administering federal elections and by-elections – the first such agency in the world (h 3).
-According to John Courtney, the Office of the Chief Electoral Officer was established “in order … to guarantee an electoral organization that would be distinguished by its managerial competence, administrative fairness and institutional non-partisanship” (, 33).
+In 1927, the Act was amended so that the Chief Electoral Officer would be appointed by resolution of the House of Commons rather than by government.
+The Chief Electoral Officer was responsible for an independent, non-partisan Office charged with administering federal elections and by-elections – the first such agency in the world (Elections Canada 2007, ch.
+3).
+According to John Courtney, the Office of the Chief Electoral Officer was established “in order … to guarantee an electoral organization that would be distinguished by its managerial competence, administrative fairness and institutional non-partisanship” (Courtney 2007, 33).

 The legislation governing the administration of elections was renamed the Canada Elections Act in 1951.
-The independence of the agency responsible for elections was established by provisions within the Act related to tenure and removal of the , various accountability mechanisms and its financial independence.
-Other significant improvements to Canada’s electoral legislation occurred over time – expanding the franchise for Canadian citizens and the vote.
+The independence of the agency responsible for elections was established by provisions within the Act related to tenure and removal of the Chief Electoral Officer, various accountability mechanisms and its financial independence.
+Other significant improvements to Canada’s electoral legislation occurred over time – expanding the franchise for Canadian citizens and making the vote more accessible.
 The most influential change came about in 1982 with the adoption of the Canadian Charter of Rights and Freedoms.
-The Charter guarantees every citizen of Canada the democratic right to vote in an election of members of the House of Commons or of a legislative assembly of a province or territory eligibility to hold public office.
+The Charter guarantees every citizen of Canada the democratic right to vote in an election of members of the House of Commons or of a legislative assembly of a province or territory as well as eligibility to hold public office.

 Institutional Status